 Category Description

-Variable label mean age of the total of employees
+Variable label Mean age of the total of employees

 Variable name alter_mw

 Data type Numerical

 Origin ВеН

 Detailed description This variable contains the mean age of all the employees in the establishment.
 The age is calculated from the date of birth.
 It is recalculated for every cross-section as of the reference date of 30.06 of the respective year.
 The values are rounded to the second decimal digits.
-However, due to the 'storage type' in Stata, additional decimal digits are displayed that are not correct.

 Sensitive variable No